Wongharuthai and Robertson win mixed doubles title

 Last updated on .From the section Snooker

-Neil Robertson and Nutcharut 'Mink' Wongharuthai won the World Mixed doubles title as they beat Mark Selby and Rebecca Kenna 4-2.
+Neil Robertson and Nutcharut 'Mink' Wongharuthai won the World Mixed doubles title as they beat English pair Mark Selby and Rebecca Kenna 4-2.

 In the first mixed doubles snooker event to be televised since 1991, Selby hit a 108 break in the opening frame.